syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 N> `SFSchedule` does not support Editing and Deleting of Recurring appointment's occurrences.

-### Adding Recurrence Appointment using Recurrence Builder
+### Adding Recurrence Appointment using RRuleGenerator
 Schedule appointment [RecurrenceRule](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.ScheduleAppointment~RecurrenceRule.html) is used to populate the required recurring appointment collection in a specific pattern. `RRULE` can be easily created through RRuleGenerator method of ScheduleHelper class.

 {% tabs %}